Wildland Firefighting Tactics With Helicopters

 - Understanding the relationship between coverage level and flow rates

-Training should ensure the practical use of aerial firefighting helicopters, whether they be fixed tanks or buckets with short lines or long lines.
+WingBar Aviation LLC’s training focuses on the practical use of aerial firefighting helicopters.
+Our technique works with fixed tanks or buckets with short lines or long lines.
 Information about tactics and techniques should enable flight crews to make effective suppressant drops safely on target and at the lowest cost per gallon delivery rate possible.

 About JP Johnston